dahlia/fedify/docs/manual/vocab.md

 ---
-parent: Manual
-nav_order: 3
-metas:
 description: >-
   The Activity Vocabulary is a collection of type-safe objects that represent the Activity Vocabulary and the vendor-specific extensions.
 This section explains the key features of the objects.
+prev:
+  text: Context
+  link: ./context.md
+next:
+  text: Actor dispatcher
+  link: ./actor.md
 ---

 Vocabulary